Oxymetaphoric/milestone_project_1/README.md

 jan 21st: setting global h property interacted badly with my logo layout due to not enough specificity

-Jan 22nd: fixed the background-color of the breadcrumbs div being a slightly different white than the rest of the page, same for the logo div
+Jan 22nd: ~~fixed the background-color of the breadcrumbs div being a slightly different white than the rest of the page, same for the logo div~~ found the errant padding in breadcrumbs and replaced it with margin

-jan 22nd: closing the section tag in the main body of any page breaks the positioning of the footer, unsure how to fix currently.
+jan 22nd: ~~closing the section tag in the main body of any page breaks the positioning of the footer, unsure how to fix currently.~~ fixed: fixed a bunch of unclosed tags, reset positioning using relative to body.

 ### HTML/CSS Validators